ConexoLA/Rawrr_doc/docs/content/2 Usage/getting-started.md

 3. Install dependencies

-Depending on the usage you want to give to Rawrr, you may modify the code using the hot-reload functionality or generate the executable by building the project.
+Depending on the usage you want to give to RAWRR, you may modify the code using the hot-reload functionality or generate the executable by building the project.

 In both cases, you must install all the packages available in `package.json`.